Income Tax Savings Tips

 Save Tax Money on these Other Expenses

-- Report Gambling Winnings and Claim Losses- Whether you gambled and won or lost, it affects your taxes.
+- Report Gambling Winnings and Claim Losses - Whether you gambled and won or lost, it affects your taxes.
 All gambling winnings (poker, slots, etc.) must be reported as taxable income.
 Any gambling losses may be claimed as deductions up to the amount of your winnings.
 Winnings and losses must be reported separately.
 Additionally, report any and all winnings and losses you may have accrued during the tax year, such as stocks.

-- Capital Gains- You can create a personal residence trust that transfers ownership of your home to your children, but allows use of the home for the life of the trust, usually 10-20 years.
+- Capital Gains - You can create a personal residence trust that transfers ownership of your home to your children, but allows use of the home for the life of the trust, usually 10-20 years.
 Creating the trust now allows your inheritors to gain your property at the currently depressed values while you still retain the property as your residence.
 The home’s estate tax value is locked in at the beginning of the trust, taking advantage of the currently depressed housing market.
 If you live longer than the trust, the home is no longer in your estate.
 Read more about Sales and Other Dispositions of Assets or Investment Income and Expenses in these IRS Publications, courtesy of eFile.com.

 - Claim Deductions for Rental and Other Miscellaneous Income- Miscellaneous Tax Deductions have been eliminated after 2018.
 For the purpose of previous year tax returns, if you rent a safety deposit box to store stocks, bonds, and other paperwork for investments producing taxable income, you may be able to deduct the cost of the rental.

-- Deduct Now and Pay Later- Deductions apply to more than the cash or debit purchases you made in the current tax year.
+- Deduct Now and Pay Later- Tax deductions apply to more than the cash or debit purchases you made in the current tax year.
 You can also take deductions for the tax year in which you charged goods or services with a bank issued credit card even though you may pay for those charges after that tax year.
 This can be useful to small business owners or self-employed service providers that can claim depreciation on business property purchased on credit.

 - Save Money in Other Ways- Around the house, going out, saving on travel and school, school tax credits, and everyday saving expenses.
 Consider this page on money-saving during hard times if you are faced with financial or personal struggle.